TheCandidStartup/TheCandidStartup.github.io/_drafts/publishing-infinisheet-storybook.md

 # GitHub Actions

 * I need to publish all the pages for Infinisheet in a single deployment step.
 The easiest way to achieve that is to add Storybook to the existing `docs.yml` workflow.

-# Theming Storybook

-# Landing Pages

-* I was able to make Typedoc output fit into the overall information architecture.
-It was easy to customize the output to use the CS favicon and a similar navigation header.
-* Doesn't seem like any easy way to do that with Storybook.
-It's very much it's own monolithic thing.
-* Simplest thing is to add handwritten documentation landing pages for each package with links back into the main site.

 # Blog Updates